What is a Job Architecture?

 How can you design a job architecture?

-Define and describe the roles in your organization
+Define and describe the roles in your organisation

 A role is typically a structural part of a job made up of a whole bundle of globally-defined core tasks and responsibilities.
 These core tasks can be cross-functional and extend beyond a single job family.